TwitchPotPlayer/TwitchPotPlayer/README.md

 # Credentials

+Upd: if you want use the Twitch Extension without your own account, just leave a `useOwnCredentials` field in `config.ini` with `0` value.

 Since [11 May 2020](https://discuss.dev.twitch.tv/t/23916) Twitch begins to permanently require an authorization for all Twitch API endpoints.
 So I added an experimental own proxy endpoint to this extension.
 If you do not trust proxy, you can enter your credentials to the `config.ini`.